 My favorite thing about Christmas is the waiting.
 It wasn’t always that way: When I was a kid, my favorite thing was opening my presents.
 (We didn’t do Santa, so the presents came from mom and dad.)
 As I grow older, though, I could sit with the waiting for what feels like forever—because I know for a certainty that the waiting will pay off.
 The seasonal anticipation builds to a climax that happened in history more than 2,000 years ago.

-This is the irony of Advent: Every year, the church waits again for something that has already happened.
+This is the irony of Advent: Every year, even as we wait for Christ’s return, the church also waits again for something that has already happened.
 It’s a waiting described by Isaac Wimberly in one of my favorite Christmas tracks as a “groaning… growing generation after generation.”
 He continues:

 They longed for him, they yearned for him, they waited for him on the edge of their seats.
 On the edge of where excitement and containment meet, they waited.
 Like a child watches out the window for a father to return from work, they waited.
 Like a groom stares at the double doors at the back of the church, they waited… they waited.